jonathanbossenger/block-theme-course/module-01/02-Review-Templates.md

 As the index template is the default template that WordPress will load if it can't find a matching template file for the content being rendered, it's a good idea to add some content to this template.
 General best practice is to populate this template with a query loop, so that all posts on the site are displayed.

-> **Note:** While editing your template, you can toggle the Site editor's List View to get a better overview of the template's structure, and select specific blocks.
+> **Note:** While editing your template, you can toggle the Site Editor's List View to get a better overview of the template's structure, and select specific blocks.

 ![Enabling the List View](/images/module-01/lesson-02/enabling-list-view.png)

 Go ahead and add a query loop to the template, the pagination block, and a spacer to allow a bit of space between the query loop and the pagination.

 > **Do:**
-> 1. Add a query loop block, and select the **Standard** pattern for the query loop.
+> 1. Add a **Query Loop** block, and select the **Standard** pattern for the query loop.
 > 2. Add a **Pagination** block inside the Query Loop, right at the bottom.
 > 3. Inside the Query Loop, select the **Post Template** block and add a **Spacer** block at the bottom.

 ![The index template with a header and query loop](/images/module-01/lesson-02/basic-index-template.png)

-If you switch to the Code editor View, you'll be able to see the block markup for the heading and query loop blocks.
+If you switch to the Code editor View, you'll be able to see the block markup for the Query Loop block.

-> Enable the Code editor view by clicking the More Options three-dot menu and selecting **Code editor**.
+> **Do:** Enable the Code editor view by clicking the More Options three-dot menu and selecting **Code editor**.

 > ![Enabling the Code editor](/images/module-01/lesson-02/editor-more-options.png)

 ```